Everything You Need to Know About the Grammy Awards Voting Process

 Nominees in each of the 84 Grammy Awards categories do not have to be Recording Academy members themselves; however, their work does need to be submitted by either a Recording Academy member or a registered media company.

 Eligibility is determined based on the period of Oct.
-1 of the previous year through Sept.
-30 of the current year; in other words, for the 2018 Grammy Awards, voters should be considering work done in the period of Oct.
-1, 2016-Sept.
-30, 2017.
+1 of the previous year through Aug.
+31 of the current year; in other words, for the 2020 Grammy Awards, voters should be considering work done in the period of Oct.
+1, 2018-Aug.
+31, 2019.
 More technically speaking, according to the Recording Academy, "Recordings must be commercially released in general distribution in the United States, i.e. sales by label to a branch or recognized independent distributor, via the internet or mail order/retail sales for a nationally marketed product.
 Recordings must be available for sale from any date within the eligibility period through at least the date of the current year’s voting deadline (final ballot)."

 How Does the Grammy Awards Voting Process Work?

 The Grammy Awards include 84 categories within 30 fields.
-Each field (general, classical, pop, country, etc.) has a number of categories within it; for example, the general field includes the all-genre Record of the Year, Song of the Year, Album of the Year and Best New Artist categories, while the Country field includes Best Country Album, Best Country Song and more.
+Each field (general, classical, pop, country, etc.) has a number of categories within it; for example, the general field includes the all-genre Record of the Year, Song of the Year, Album of the Year and Best New Artist categories, while the country field includes Best Country Album, Best Country Song and more.

 Recording Academy members and registered media companies are invited to submit "entries" -- i.e., recordings submitted for consideration for the Grammy Awards.
 More than 350 experts in various fields help determine whether or not each entry is eligible, and those that meet eligibility requirements are then voted on by the Recording Academy's voting members.